 Marcus and Joanna have six children together: Vinny, Siena, Gino, Nico, Capri and Rocco.
 He also has another daughter, Bria, who Joanna, the wife of Marcus Freeman, is a stepmother to.

 The Freeman family has been by his side since day one.
-They walked hand-in-hand before his introductory press conference, and they'll likely do the same before he makes his Notre Dame head coaching debut, entering the college football limelight together as a family.
+They walked hand-in-hand before his introductory press conference, and they've been by his side since entering the college football limelight.